Slalom Build Solution Architect Salary in Canada | CA$141K-CA$143K+ | Levels.fyi

 The median Solution Architect compensation in Canada package at Slalom Build totals CA$143K per year.
-View the base salary, stock, and bonus breakdowns for Slalom Build's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Slalom Build's total compensation packages.
 Last updated: 11/5/2025

 Company